By: Mariah Turner

 As previously mentioned, the 2020 application has several new requirements that must be met to become a permit holder.
 Although not all changes are mentioned, some of the major changes include the following.
 First, the cost of a permit is $150, and an applicant pursuing multiple hemp properties (growing or processing) must have a permit for each separate location.
 Second, if you do not own the property for the proposed hemp location, a fully executed lease must be provided to the PDA.
 Third, the Key Participants, persons who have a direct or indirect financial interest, are required to have FBI background checks.
 Four, although there is no maximum quantity of hemp allowed, there are minimum plot sizes and plant numbers for each permit site (indoor or outdoor planting).
 Five, like medical marijuana, the hemp properties may not be located close to a school property or a public recreational area.
 Six, the PDA has compiled Prohibited Varieties and Varieties of Concern that may not be planted in the 2020 year, so applicants will need to make sure that the variety of hemp they wish to grow is not on that list.
 It is the responsibility of the applicants to list the hemp varieties to be planted and the grower to obtain the seed.
 The PDA will not involve itself in this process.

 As all hopeful permit applicants may notice, receiving a permit will require an attention to detail and ensuring all materials are provided.
 Any incomplete application that is missing required information or documentation will not be processed by the PDA.
 Therefore, it is extremely important to make sure each applicant, especially any dealing with more than one hemp property, has every required piece of the application and meets the specific deadlines.
-As always, Cannabis Law PA is here to help applicants navigate through this process and has the experience in successfully assisting entities seeking a hemp permit within Pennsylvania.
+As always, Cannabis Law Solutions is here to help applicants navigate through this process and has the experience in successfully assisting entities seeking a hemp permit within Pennsylvania.
 The PDA has provided a great new year’s gift, so applicants should jump at the opportunity while time is on your side.
 If you have questions on how to best get started, please contact Judith Cassel at (717) 703-0804.